Breast Cancer Risk and Prevention

 Diethylstilbestrol (DES) Exposure for Mothers & Daughters

-Diethylstilbestrol (DES) was the first synthetic (manmade) estrogen and was given to pregnant women from 1938 to 1971.
-It was thought to prevent miscarriages and promote "healthy pregnancies."
-Not only did the drug not prevent problems with pregnancy, but it also caused health issues for the women taking it, as well as children born of these pregnancies.
-Women who took DES and their daughters have been found to be at higher risk of breast cancer.
+Diethylstilbestrol (DES) was the first synthetic (manmade) estrogen.
+Estrogen is a type of hormone that is responsible for female sex characteristics.
+It was given to pregnant women from 1938-1971.
+It was thought to prevent miscarriages and help healthy pregnancies.
+Not only did the drug not work, but it also caused health issues for the women taking it, as well as children born of these pregnancies.
+Women who took DES have been found to have a greater risk of breast cancer.

 Learn more about this risk and recommendations for screening.